owainlewis/sunomixer/TECHNICAL_OVERVIEW.md

 ## Overview

-Sunomix is a production-grade automation pipeline that generates complete YouTube-ready music videos with a single command.
+Sunomix is a automation pipeline that generates complete YouTube-ready music videos with a single command.
 The system orchestrates multiple AI services, audio processing, and video composition to produce 90+ minute deep work/focus music mixes that are automatically uploaded to YouTube.

-**Key Achievement:** What would take a human producer several hours of work is fully automated into a ~10 minute pipeline that can run daily without intervention.
+**Benefit:** What would take a human producer many hours of work is fully automated into a ~10 minute pipeline that can run daily without intervention.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐